-- Local cross-boundary needs should be considered in the Local Plan and the Council must demonstrate that it has successfully co-operated and, where necessary, agreed with their neighbouring authorities on cross-boundary issues.
-The Local Plan will have to meet the tests of soundness, which are set out in paragraph 182 of the Framework: 'The Local Plan will be examined by an independent inspector whose role is to assess whether the plan has been prepared in accordance with the Duty to Cooperate, legal and procedural requirements, and whether it is sound.
-The Council should submit a plan for examination which it considers is 'sound' namely that it is: - ➤ Positively prepared the plan should be prepared based on a strategy which seeks to meet objectively assessed development and infrastructure requirements, including unmet requirements from neighbouring authorities where it is reasonable to do so and consistent with achieving sustainable development; - ➤ Justified the plan should be the most appropriate strategy, when considered against the reasonable alternatives, based on proportionate evidence; - ➤ Effective the plan should be deliverable over its period based on effective joint working on cross-boundary strategic priorities; and - Consistent with national policy the plan should enable the delivery of sustainable development in accordance with the policies in the Framework'.
+- 1.28 Before a Council adopts a Local Plan, it must be submitted to the Secretary of State, and undergo Examination in Public.
+The Local Plan has been examined by an independent inspector whose role is to assess whether the plan has been prepared in accordance with legal requirements including the Duty to Cooperate, and whether it is sound.
+Similarly, the Partial Review has been submitted to the Secretary of State and examined by an independent inspector.
+The tests of soundness are set out in the Framework; the Local Plan must be: - Positively prepared the plan should be prepared based on providing a strategy which, as a minimum, seeks to meet the area's objectively assessed development and infrastructure requirements, needs; and is informed by agreements with other authorities, so that including unmet requirements need from neighbouring authorities areas is accommodated where it is reasonable practical to do so and is consistent with achieving sustainable development; - Justified the plan should be the most an appropriate strategy, when considered against taking into account the reasonable alternatives, and based on proportionate evidence: - Effective the plan should be deliverable over it's the plan period, and based on effective joint working on cross-boundary strategic priorities matters that have been dealt with rather than deferred, as evidenced by the statement of common ground; and

+• Consistent with national policy - the plan should enable enabling the delivery of sustainable development in accordance with the policies in the this Framework and other statements of national planning policy, where relevant.